QARANC.co.uk British Legion Poppy Appeal

 Memorial Plaque

 Mill Bank held a memorial tablet to the matrons, sisters and nurses of the military nursing services.
-This included members of the QAIMNS (Queen Alexandra Imperial Military Nursing Service), the Reserves (QAIMNSR) and TANS (Territorial Army Nursing Services)
+This included members of the QAIMNS (Queen Alexandra Imperial Military Nursing Service), the Reserves (QAIMNSR) and TANS (Territorial Army Nursing Service).

 This marble memorial plaque was unveiled by Field Marshal Sir William Slim the CIGS.
 The memorial plaque was dedicated by the Chaplain General in the Millbank Chapel in 1949 (cited in the book Queen Alexandra's Royal Army Nursing Corps (Famous Regts.
 S) by Juliet Piggott).